THE PERSONAL DATA PROTECTION ACT IN SINGAPORE (PDPA)

-- Achieve a competitive advantage around areas such as data analytics, and generate efficiencies to broader system transformation by identifying lineage, modelling data quality and managing user access rights and data retention.
+- Achieve a competitive advantage around areas such as data analytics, and generate efficiencies to broader system transformation by identifying lineage, modeling data quality and managing user access rights and data retention.

 - Identify data redundancy and duplication, allowing efficiencies and cost savings over the entire data lifecycle from data capture, through storage, retention, and timely managed destruction.

-- Create a transparency environment which allows data vendor and licence costs to be rationalised and optimised for economy and efficiency.
+- Create a transparency environment which allows data vendor and license costs to be rationalized and optimized for economy and efficiency.